'Bigil' review: Thalapathy’s ‘message’ is flawed in this more massy than ‘Mersal’ film

 Vijay’s veiled digs at the ruling government and the political climate of the country, one we’ve come to await in every film since 'Mersal, were rather tame in this film.

 If it was multinational corporations exploiting farmers that was the focus of 'Kaththi', and the corrupt practices of medical practitioners in 'Mersal', in 'Bigil', Vijay takes on the politics in the world of sports.
 But with a slight change.
-Instead of power-packed punch dialogues, Rayappan’s beautiful, ‘mass’ ‘thoo’ (“Sportslayum vyabaram ah da, thoo!”) serves the purpose.
-And that’s all.
+Instead of power-packed punch dialogues, Rayappan’s beautiful, mass ‘thoo’ (“Sportslayum vyabaram ah da, thoo!”) serves the purpose.

 A final word.
 If 'Bigil' worked as a motivational, inspiring, goosebumps-inducing sports film for you, a large chunk of the credit goes to AR Rahman’s music (and no credit to the CGI football kicks).
 The ‘Singapenney’ song and Rahman’s uplifting voice did the trick of making me believe that maybe… this film really did care about women’s liberation.
 Maybe.